 Visa & Immigration

-With licensed immigration advisers, relevantly acquired immigration and migration industry experience, and the dedication to provide valuable and accurate advice, you are in safe hands with Heartland Immigration.
+With leading licensed immigration advisers, immigration and migration industry experience, and dedication to providing valuable and accurate advice, you are in safe hands with Heartland Immigration.

-Heartland Immigration can effectively assist clients with migration to Christchurch and finding work opportunities.
-Other services provided by Heartland includes settlement assistance, employer specific solutions, and customised family packages that are tailored to your needs.
+Heartland Immigration can effectively assist expats with migration and finding enticing employment opportunities while providing customised packages that are best tailored for their needs.

 Visa & Immigration for Expats in Christchurch

 If you are looking to secure a visa to move to Christchurch, you should have skills, experience or capital that are in short supply locally.

 There is a range of New Zealand visas, in order for you to understand which visa you are eligible for and which option suits best for your circumstances it’s best to consult with a reputable immigration specialist.